RicoJia/ricojia.github.io/_posts/2022/2022-01-20-deep-learning-optimizations-2.markdown

 x -> Batch Normalization -> Activation (ReLu, etc.)
 ```

+### Efficacy of Batch Normalization

-4. As a result, the distribution of Z of each dimension across the batch is more normalized.
+As a result, the distribution of Z of each dimension across the batch is more normalized.
 So visually,

 <div style="text-align: center;">
 <p align="center">